teamhanko/hanko/frontend/elements/README.md

   shadow: true,               // Set to false if you do not want the web component to be attached to the shadow DOM.
   injectStyles: true,         // Set to false if you do not want to inject any default styles.
   enablePasskeys: true,       // Set to false if you do not want to display passkey-related content.
   translations: null,         // Additional translations can be added here.
-Refer to the "Translations" section.
-English is available by default.
+English is used by default.
   translationsDir: "/assets", // The directory path to the public folder containing language files.
-Refer to the "Translations" section.
   fallbackLang: "en",         // The fallback language to be used if a translation is not available.
-Refer to the "Translations" section.
 };

 const { hanko } = await register("https://hanko.yourdomain.com", defaultOptions);